PROJECTS

 Participating centers: Universitat Politècnica de València

-Principal investigator: Jorge Bondia (Host); Paolo Rossetti (Fellow)
+Principal Investigator: Jorge Bondia (Host); Paolo Rossetti (Fellow)

 Funded by: European Community